 Having said the above, obviously you may not want to try to actually convince the buyer that the business has been run badly and is not performing well.
 Instead, show the buyer the upside potential.
 You may have turned every stone, but there are likely areas where there is space to grow, new markets or products, alternative distribution channels to be explored, cost savings, etc.

-Tell the buyer about the strategic directions your business can go, the potential growth, and untapped profitability of your business.
+Tell the buyer about the strategic directions your business can go in, the potential growth, and untapped profitability of your business.

 Seasoned Trusted Advisors